 Wells Fargo Propel American Express®, on the other hand, doesn't have a yearly cap so you'll earn bonus points on gas and restaurant purchases all year long.
 The The Amex EveryDay® Credit Card from American Express does have a 10,000-point sign-up bonus and offers cardholders a nice incentive to keep spending: 20 percent more bonus points when you use your card at least 20 times in a billing period.
 Like Wells Fargo Propel American Express®, the The Amex EveryDay® Credit Card from American Express has no annual fee.
 AMEX Everyday® does have a slightly lower foreign transaction fee: 2.7 percent compared to 3 percent for Propel American Express®.
 The cards are certainly comparable, but if most of your spending is at the pump or restaurants, Wells Fargo Propel American Express® is the better option.

-If you're someone who is willing to strategize your credit card spending a bit, Discover it® - Cashback Match™ could reap you much higher rewards thanks to its rotating 5 percent cash back categories.
+If you're someone who is willing to strategize your credit card spending a bit, Discover it® - Cashback Match™ could reap you much higher rewards thanks to its rotating 5 percent cash back categories that change quarterly and for which you're eligible when you sign up.
 Outside of those bonus categories, you only earn 1 percent back with Discover it® - Cashback Match™, so if you aren't willing to keep up with the bonus categories, the Wells Fargo Propel American Express® Card will offer you equal rewards in most categories and higher rewards in gas and restaurant purchases.

 Discover it® - Cashback Match™ doesn't come with a foreign transaction fee, however, so it could be a better option if you plan to use your card while abroad.